kumaramit24apps/Javascript30/readme.md

     // Selecting all the keys
     const keys = document.querySelectorAll(".key");
+    keys.forEach(key => key.addEventListener("transitionend", removeTransition));

-    /* when this function is called as an event listener for a transitionend event, it checks if the transition was triggered by the "transform" property.
+   /* when following function is called as an event listener for a transitionend
+    event, it checks if the transition was triggered by the "transform" property.
     If it wasn't, nothing happens.
 If it was, it removes the CSS class "playing" from the element that triggered the event. */

-    keys.forEach(key => key.addEventListener("transitionend", removeTransition));

     function removeTransition(e) {
         if(e.propertyName !== "transform") return;